Will-McCarthy/Bookmarque/README.md

 $ pip install Flask
 ```

-## Running
+- to exit venv, you can use `deactivate` from CLI
+- to gain access to the virtual environment at a later time you will need to run the activate script again

+## Starting a Flask Server
 ```
 $ export FLASK_APP=hello.py
 $ flask run
 ```
 Now just open the port Flask prints!

-See below for how this project is run as a package instead of a module.
+See SCSS setup for how this project is run as a package instead of a module.

-## Flask Quickstart Tutorial (how to run the web server):
+## Flask Quickstart Tutorial (How to Run the Web Server):
 https://flask.palletsprojects.com/en/1.1.x/quickstart/

 ## SCSS Setup